bboc/things3-export/README.md

 If you just click the button "EXPORT", the app will export your Things 3 database to a folder "Things 3 export" in your Downloads folder, with one Taskpaper-file per are.

-Here's a brief explanation of the options and other interface elements:
+Here's a brief explanation of the options and other interface elements, from top to bottom:

-- **Export Button**: exports your things database with the selected options
+- **Output as**: Select one of three output formats – all in one Taskpaper file, one Taskpaper file per area (default), or one Taskpapaer file for each project

-2. **Output as**: Select one of three output formats – all in one Taskpaper file, one Taskpaper file per area (default), or one Taskpapaer file for each project
+- **EXPORT**: exports your things database with the selected options
-- **Output file** (optional) this will be used as a name of the export directory in your Downloads folder (or as a filename in case you want all in one file).
+- **Output file**: (optional) this will be used as a name of the export directory in your Downloads folder (or as a filename in case you want all in one file).
 If you enter nothing, the default will be "Things 3 export"
-- (optional) **Select custom database**: Leave this empty if you want to use the default Things 3 database location.
+- **Select custom database**: (optional) Leave this empty if you want to use the default Things 3 database location.
 Otherwise click "Select File" to select another Things 3 database, you need to locate the file `main.sqklite` inside the thingsdatabase-bundle.
 - **Exporter Output**: Here you will see what's happening during the export, sometimes helpful if things are not going according to plan.
-- **Quit button**: Close the app.
+- **Quit**: Close the app.

 That's it.
 Go to your Downloads folder to see the export.